 Inviting students to walk around the room and analyze photographs, artwork, and/or artifacts is an engaging way to introduce the topic of your next class novel.
 The gallery pieces should reflect the novel and encourage critical thinking about the subject matter.
 It is also important that questions or writing prompts accompany each piece, giving students a sense of direction in terms of their analysis.
-Teacher tip: If at all possible, provide students with clipboards (click here to grab a class set) to utilize as they move throughout the room reflecting on each picture or artifact during the gallery walk.
+Teacher tip: If at all possible, provide students with clipboards (I like these because they double as individual student whiteboards) to utilize as they move throughout the room reflecting on each picture or artifact during the gallery walk.
 Also, structuring the gallery walk is important.
 Starting students at specific locations and using a timer to set rotation limits works well.

 Have fun with word work!
 Students will love the freedom and creativity that comes with this activity.
 First, choose a handful of tier two and tier three words from the novel for students to explore.
 Recording definitions, finding synonyms, crafting original sentences, and drawing pictures to represent meaning are all relevant activities for working with the new set of words.
 Next, encourage students to predict what the novel is about based on the denotative meanings of the vocabulary words.
 Examining powerful words from the novel will provide your students with a strong foundation for understanding the novel’s integral elements such as theme, plot, conflict, and setting.